aws/aws-application-networking-k8s/docs/guides/getstarted.md

-# Getting Started with AWS Gateway API Controller
+# Getting Started with AWS VPC Lattice Gateway API Controller

 This guide helps you get started using the controller.